hackclub/hackclub/workshops/minecraft_modding/README.md

 ![The end result with an inventory tab and a few items](https://cloud-m4x2nuz66.vercel.app/image.png)

 Here is the [final code](https://github.com/KaiDevrim/PlayerEvolutions/tree/workshop).
-This workshop should take around an hour to complete but its fun the entire time.
+This workshop should take about an hour and a half to complete.

 *Note: unlike most workshops, this workshop requires a local development environment.
 You need to use a computer that you're allowed to install things on.
 If you're using a school-issued computer or a Chromebook, this workshop may not work for you.*